 The research also showed that groups with older matriarchs were the most skilled at assessing the threat from the different human groups.
 This reinforces the idea that learning plays a huge role in elephant behaviour.

-For more about this study, see the report by Kerry Sheridan of AFP.
+For more about this study, see this report by Kerry Sheridan.